LunarG/VulkanTools/vkconfig/vkconfig.md

 At the present time, layer settings will only work for layers written by Khronos or LunarG.
 In the future, settings may work for other layers, but this feature has not currently been developed.

+## Instalation Analyzer

+The "Installation Analyzer" tab displays information about the Vulkan installation of a machine.
+Whereas the "Vulkan Info" tab mainly displays information from within the driver about the system's capabilities, the installation analyzer displays information about where components are installed, and how components find each other.
+This information is primarily useful for debugging why an installation doesn't work.

+This tab works by invoking VIA on the host system.
+As a result, the `vkvia` executable must be runnable from a console for this tab to display correctly.
+When this tab is present, the Vulkan Cube demo will run a couple times when the configurator is initialized.
+This is happening as part of running VIA to build the information on this tab, and is perfectly normal.
+The information about the installation will be displayed in a series of clickable fields that can be expanded and contracted, much like on the "Vulkan Info" tab.

 ## Saving and Restoring

-Finally, at the bottom of Vulkan Configurator, there are four buttons to control the tool: "Save", "Restore", "Clear", and "Exit".
+At the bottom of Vulkan Configurator, there are four buttons to control the tool: "Save", "Restore", "Clear", and "Exit".
 The "Save" button saves all changes that have been made in the tool.
 No changes made in Vulkan Configurator will have any effect until the user hits that save button.
 The "Restore" button does the opposite.